njoudCs/GifitingSystem/README.md

 the categories (Men, Women and Kids), description, price and quantity.

 Project requirements
-In this project, you must use the concepts given in CS 313T The GUI and LINK instructions should be created in C# Language using Visual Studio version 2012 (Only).
+ must use the concepts given in CS 313T
+The GUI and LINK instructions should be created in C# Language using Visual Studio version 2012 (Only).
 The Data base should be created using SQL Server Management Studio version 2012.